 Why crop up here: In addition to a breathtaking 200-acre setting (with plenty of romantic corners), horned goats and cute-as-Wilbur pigs, Maskers Country Store has shelves filled with apple butter and fresh jams, and the perfect picnic basket to take all your goods home in.

-The Apples: Macintosh, Cortlands, Mutsu Empire, Red & Golden Delicious
+The Apples: Macintosh, Cortlands, Granny Smith, Jonagold, McCowan, Mutsu, Red & Golden Delicious

 Why crop up here: Local families come just for the apple cider doughnuts.
 Walk past the goats and clucking roosters and into the large market for some fresh produce, Pennsylvania Dutch candies, jugs of apple cider, or jams.
-You can pick your own pumpkins too.
-Oh, and those doughnuts.
+You can also pick your own pumpkins and explore a corn maze.
+Oh, and did we mention those doughnuts?

 The Apples: Ten varieties, including Red Delicious, Granny Smith, and McIntosh